rosenpin-deprecated/More-For-GO/README.md

 Join the early testing channel [right here](https://play.google.com/apps/testing/com.tomer.poke.notifier) to get the latest updates first.
 These updates might be unstable.

 ## Licensing
-Always On Display is licensed under the [GNU v3 Public License.](LICENSE)
+Notifications & more for GO is licensed under the [GNU v3 Public License.](LICENSE)

 In addition to the terms set by the GNU v3 Public License, I require you to send me a message to let me know if you use any code from this repository.